carbon-language/carbon-lang/docs/design/generics/details.md

 Interfaces are ["nominal"](terminology.md#nominal-interfaces), which means their name is significant.
-So two interfaces with the same body definition but different names are different, just like two structs with the same definition but different names are considered different types.
+So two interfaces with the same body definition but different names are different, just like two classes with the same definition but different names are considered different types.
 For example, lets say we define another interface, say `LegoFish`, with the same `Add` and `Scale` method signatures.
 Implementing `Vector` would not imply an implementation of